For cost-crunching retailers, Bangladesh reigns supreme

 At least one U.S. retailer asked about moving production from Bangladesh, he said, but they have yet to place orders.
 Thirukkumaran would not name the brand, citing client confidentiality.

-“There are positive signals from buyers, but they are still sceptical about price,” he added.
+“There are positive signals from buyers, but they are still skeptical about price,” he added.

 Monthly minimum salaries for garment sector workers in Bangladesh average around $38, far below the $100 average for Indian factory workers.

-After the Rana Plaza collapse, the cabinet approved changes to the labour laws that pave the way for garment workers to create trade unions without the approval of factory owners.
+After the Rana Plaza collapse, the cabinet approved changes to the labor laws that pave the way for garment workers to create trade unions without the approval of factory owners.

 The cabinet also formed a wage board to consider pay increases.
 But industry experts say Bangladesh has too much to lose by alienating global retailers, which means that for now, the low costs are here to stay.

-“No other destination has what we have and that is skilled and cheap labour,” said Mohammad Mujibur Rahman, a Bangladeshi academic leading factory inspections.
+“No other destination has what we have and that is skilled and cheap labor,” said Mohammad Mujibur Rahman, a Bangladeshi academic leading factory inspections.

 “Foreign buyers realize this and nobody is in a hurry to move out ... there might be a small trickle outside, but nothing significant that will hurt us.”